ANTsX/ANTsR/README.txt

       $ R CMD INSTALL ANTsR

+NOTE: If you see errors like "Undefined symbols for architecture x86_64" use

+      $ R --arch=x86_64 CMD INSTALL  ANTsR

 The installed package can be used in R as follows:
 Load the package
 > library( ANTsR )